 Since our early days, we have been exploring Drupal CMS and built countless websites and projects using Drupal.
 This vast experience has allowed us to recognize the value of Drupal, its features, its community and to confidently advise our clients and partners.

 We are sharing our experience and love for Drupal with Drupalers around the world who want to jumpstart their next year with new knowledge.
-We recommend 13 Drupal contributed modules to use in 2020 if you want to empower your websites and projects.
+To help you start, we recommend 13 Drupal contributed modules that you need for your Drupal projects if you want powerful websites.

 Why are contributed modules a good solution for your projects?